NaturalIntelligence/wp-thumb-extractor/readme.txt

 * missing code is added to fetch uploaded and attached images.

 == Upgrade Notice ==

+= 3.2.0 =
+* improved quality of PNG and GIF files resizing

 = 3.1.1 =
 * direct recache link.